 The Council worked with Ringa Hora, and with both existing providers of the PLSC, to bring this about as smoothly and quickly as possible through the required New Zealand Qualifications Authority application process.
 This was assisted by the PLSC not being a new course being developed, but an existing a well-established course governed by the NZCLE Regulations and successfully delivered by the College of Law and Institute of Professional Legal Studies.
 The process through Ringa Hora involved taking that course and seeking approval for it to be listed as a 'Qualification' for the purposes of the New Zealand Qualifications and Credit Framework.
 This involved a writing group, with a wider group of interested parties and a consultation phase with key stakeholders.

-The application was made in December 2023.
 NZQA approved the application for the listing of the Qualification in February 2024 and it now appears on the NZQCF as Certificate in Professional Legal Skills.
-The next phase is for providers to apply for accreditation to offer the Qualification as listed.
-The existing providers, College of Law NZ, and Institute of Professional Legal Studies (which is the Council's provider arm) have applied to offer the Qualification, and we are hopeful that NZQA will approve these applications as soon as possible.
-Once approved trainees will continue to be able to access student loans and allowances beyond 2024.
+The existing providers, College of Law NZ, and Institute of Professional Legal Studies (which is the Council's provider arm) have been approved to offer the Qualification.
+Trainees will continue to be able to access student loans and allowances beyond 2024.

 New Tikanga Māori requirements